South Stone Airlines

-South Stone Airlines, is a privately owned passenger charter airline in South Sudan since 2016.
+South Stone Airlines was a privately owned passenger charter airline in South Sudan, which was founded in 2016.

 Location

-The airline maintains its headquarters in the city of Juba, the capital of South Sudan.
+The airline maintained its headquarters in the city of Juba, the capital of South Sudan.

 History

 South Stone Airlines was established in 2016.
-As of October 2019, the airline is listed as "Active" at the ch-aviation website.
+As of January 2026, the airline is listed as "Out of Business".

 Destinations

-As of October 2019, Sky Travel and Aviation maintained services to the following destinations:
+As of October 2019, South Stone Airlines served the following destinations: